mattbierner/blog.mattbierner.com/_posts/2015-05-24-blotre-javascript-weather-client.md

 We want something more like a thermometer display, red for hot and blue for cold, so let's use a simple mapping function to convert the temperature to a representative color.

-`colour-me-life` allows us to define a and sample a spectrum of colors.
+`colour-me-life` allows us to define and sample a spectrum of colors.

 ```js
 var weatherSpectrum = new (require('colour-me-life'))();